 In February 2016, ASU No. 2016-02 was issued related to leases.
 The new guidance modifies the classification criteria and requires lessees to recognize the assets and liabilities arising from most leases on the balance sheet.
 This update is effective in fiscal years, including interim periods, beginning after December 15, 2018 and early adoption is permitted.
-The Company is currently evaluating the updated guidance.
+The Company has evaluated all contracts which could be classified as leases under the new standards and determined that any impact as a result of adoption would not be material.